In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Lettuce-wrapped salmon burgers with lemon-dill mayo
+Lettuce-wrapped salmon burgers with lemon-dill aioli

 In your bag

 - 1 organic red onion

 - 1 tablespoon champagne vinegar